mojaloop/mojaloop/contribute/Documentation-Style-Guide.md

 Write captions as single gerund (_ing verb_) phrases, followed by the city, state or country, and year the photo was taken in parentheses.
 Example: _A doctor preparing a vaccine for delivery _(Brazzaville, Congo, 2007)._

 When writing a caption, be sure to introduce the people featured and explain what's happening in the image as it relates to our areas of focus.
 Be as brief as possible so you don't distract from the image or layout.
-Avoid verbs that state the obvious about what the photo’s subject is doing _(e.g., smiling, standing, and so on)._
+Avoid verbs that state the obvious about what the photo's subject is doing _(e.g., smiling, standing, and so on)._

 If one of the co-chairs appears in a photo with other people, be sure to identify the co-chair in the caption.
 Don't assume everyone knows what our co-chairs look like.